ItsANoBrainer/qb-racing/README.md

 ['fob_racing_master'] = {['name'] = 'fob_racing_master', ['label'] = 'Master Racing Fob', ['weight'] = 500, ['type'] = 'item', ['image'] = 'fob_racing_master.png', ['unique'] = true, ['useable'] = true, ['shouldClose'] = true, ['description'] = 'This master fob allows someone to create custom races.'},
 ```
 4. Add the item images to your inventory image folder
+5. Until my [qb-menu pull request](https://github.com/qbcore-framework/qb-menu/pull/23) is approved (or denied), permission enable/disable config support will not work.
+You can either wait for the PR, just make the changes in the PR to your version, or implement your own logic in the script.

 # Dependencies
 * [qb-menu](https://github.com/qbcore-framework/qb-menu)